-If a learner decides to proceed with withdrawal from the training following advice and support from training staff, they will be required to confirm their decision by submitting a completed Notice of Withdrawal form to the RPS Education team.
+If a learner decides to proceed with withdrawal from the training following advice and support from training staff, they will be required to confirm their decision by formally notifying the RPS Education team via email.

 Learners may also be withdrawn from the training for the following reasons: